In Thai jungle above trapped boys, alternative rescue effort ramps up

 MUSK OFFERS HELP

-The muddy bank where the boys are stranded is some 4 km (2.5 miles) from the front entrance of the cave, with sections of the final 1.7-km stretch completely underwater.
+The muddy bank where the boys are stranded is some 4km from the front entrance of the cave, with sections of the final 1.7km stretch completely underwater.

 Drilling down raises concerns that parts of the cave could collapse on the boys.
 Efforts to widen diving channels, have raised similar fears about blocking narrow passageways and hemming the team in.